rfj82982/opensbli/INSTALL.md

 * *osbli_env.sh*: file with enviromental variables for OpenSBLI and OPS
 * **osbli_opt**: installtion directory for the virtual enviroment
 * *requirements.txt*: list of requirements for the python virtual enviroment
 * *setup.venv.sh*: set-up script for the virtual enviroment

+## About Python requirements
+The OpenSBLI workflow requires two different Python versions:

+* **Python3.7** for the OpenSBLI code generation
+* **Python8.8** or above for the OPS code translation

+The handling of Python3.7 is done via the OpenSBLI virtual enviroment.
+If a Python3.7 is available on the system this will be used and the
+additional library requirements will be installed.
+If no Python3.7 is available a MiniConda is downlaoded and installed.
+The requirement for Python3.8 is instead managed by the OPS virtual enviroment.

 ## Automatic Apps Installation
 It is possible to generate and compile all [apps](apps) using the python script